chrisdavidmills/st-chads-2016/notes.md

 * [JSFiddle](https://jsfiddle.net/): One of the older offerings available, still pretty darn good.
 But pretty geeky and not very beginner friendly.

 ## Year 6 lessons
-There is a shift in the computer curriculum towards comp sci, and Claire is expected to teach some new stuff to her year 6 classes, and she thinks I can help her.
-Each one of the following would need to be taught in a half hour session.
+There is a shift in the computer curriculum towards comp sci, and Claire is expected to teach some new stuff to her year 6 classes, and thinks I can help her.
+Each one of the following would need to be taught in a half hour session, roughly speaking.

 ###How search engines work